shadow-foundry/shadowfoundry-ai/README.md

-source code for the Shadow Foundry homepage
+Source code for the Shadow Foundry homepage